-What this means?
+What does this mean?
 Life in a simulation, here we come…

-Perhaps the only games more portable than the Nintendo Switch, Mobile games are responsible for nearly half of the video game industries sales last year.
+Perhaps the only games more portable than the Nintendo Switch, Mobile games are responsible for nearly half of the video game industry sales last year.

 Playing games anywhere, connecting with friends on the internet.
 Playing everything from Words with Friends to Runescape whenever you have some downtime during your day.